Fund 1 Investments, LLC Boosts Stake in Citi Trends Inc

-On October 11, 2023, Fund 1 Investments, LLC (Trades, Portfolio), a renowned investment firm, increased its stake in Citi Trends Inc (CTRN, Financial), a leading retailer of urban fashion apparel and accessories in the United States.
-The firm added 17,673 shares to its portfolio, representing a 1.94% change in shares and a 0.17% impact on the portfolio.
-The shares were traded at a price of $22.88 each, bringing the total shares held by the firm to 926,465.
-This transaction has increased the firm's position in Citi Trends Inc to 8.72% of its portfolio and 10.82% of the company's holdings.
+On October 16, 2023, Fund 1 Investments, LLC (Trades, Portfolio), a Rincon, PR-based firm, increased its holdings in Citi Trends Inc (CTRN, Financial) by adding 12,903 shares at a trade price of $23.06.
+This transaction has brought the firm's total shares in Citi Trends Inc to 939,368, representing 8.91% of its portfolio and 10.97% of Citi Trends Inc's total shares.

 About Fund 1 Investments, LLC (Trades, Portfolio)

-Fund 1 Investments, LLC (Trades, Portfolio), located at 100 CARR 115 RINCON, PR 00677, is a value-oriented investment firm with a focus on long-term capital appreciation.
-The firm currently holds 66 stocks in its portfolio, with a total equity of $243 million.
+Fund 1 Investments, LLC (Trades, Portfolio) is a firm that manages an equity of $243 million.
+The firm's investment philosophy is centered around the Consumer Cyclical and Consumer Defensive sectors.
 Its top holdings include Amazon.com Inc (AMZN, Financial), Children's Place Inc (PLCE, Financial), Tile Shop Holdings Inc (TTSH, Financial), Tilly's Inc (TLYS, Financial), and J.Jill Inc (JILL, Financial).
-The firm's investments are primarily concentrated in the Consumer Cyclical and Consumer Defensive sectors.

 Overview of Citi Trends Inc